compts/structkit/README.md

 # Structkit
-Javascript framework in using functional syntax for programmer.
+Javascript framework is a utility tool, that helps you simplify in dealing data issue in your projects

 [![NPM version][npm-image]][npm-url]
 [![NPM version][npm-ts-image]][npm-url-ts]